inclusive-design/wecount.inclusivedesign.ca/src/collections/pages/regulating-the-digital-domain.md

 **About Boris’s role with RtDD:** Contribute insights regarding motivations and challenges facing the accessibility field in Canada.
 Assist in obtaining input from accessibility professionals.
 {% endimageAndText %}

-{% imageAndText "/uploads/christopher-sutton.png", "head and shoulders photo of Christopher Sutton", "left", "top" %}
+{% imageAndText "/uploads/michael-bach.png", "head and shoulders photo of Michael Bach", "left", "top" %}
-### Institute for Research and Development on Inclusion and Society (IRIS): Michael Bach
+### MICHAEL BACH: Institute for Research and Development on Inclusion and Society (IRIS)

-**About Wavefront Centre for Communication Accessibility:** [Wavefront Centre for Communication Accessibility](https://www.wavefrontcentre.ca/), an institute of the Deaf and Hard of Hearing, envisions a society where Deaf, Hard of Hearing and Hearing people can interact freely without communication barriers.
-Our mission is to serve Deaf and Hard of Hearing individuals, their families and the community by delivering innovative programs, products and solutions to achieve full communication accessibility.
+**About Michael’s role with RtDD:** Provide insight and guidance regarding the effectiveness and challenges faced by organizations serving persons with intellectual disabilities.

-**About Christopher’s role with RtDD:** Recruit members who are Deaf and hard of hearing to participate in co-design.
-Help disseminate project drafts for review and feedback.
-Evaluate the accessibility of the research process for persons who are Deaf and hard of hearing.
-Review project outputs.
+**About IRIS:** Informed by the systemic exclusion that people with intellectual and other disabilities and marginalized groups face, IRIS works to seed and support transformative social development.
+Guided by principles of full inclusion and human rights, we conduct research to identify issues and policy options, foster social innovation to re-imagine inclusion, and strengthen capacity and leadership for transformative change.
 {% endimageAndText %}